 The chapter provides tips on advocacy communication and media tools; different forms of media to communicate with; and the tools for media engagement.

-Our anticipation is that the information provided in this Resource Guide will motivate you and equip you as an individual or as an organization towards ending child poverty.
+Our anticipation is that the information provided in this Resource Guide will motivate you and equip you as an individual or as an organisation towards ending child poverty.

-Fred Nyabera,
+Rev. Fred Nyabera

-Director, End Child Poverty, Arigatou International.
+Director, End Child Poverty Arigatou International